Gingerbread Espresso Martini

 Key ingredients and why

 • Vodka: The base spirit.
 It keeps things clean and lets the espresso and gingerbread flavors come through.
-A mid-shelf vodka works perfectly.
+For more ideas, check out my vodka cocktail recipes.

 • Coffee liqueur: Adds a rich, sweet coffee depth that bridges the espresso and the gingerbread syrup.
 Kahlúa is the classic choice.